Welcome to the Aspirant Program!

 All ABP members will also be invited to do special performances in our Year End Showcases in May.

-NEW for 2019, APB will be attending the Cecchetti Council of America Classical Ballet Competition.
+NEW for 2019, APB will be attending the Cecchetti Council of America Classical Ballet Competition on February 1st, 2020.

 Beginner level Aspirant dancers will attend the CCA classical competition as guests.
 Competition entries are at the discretion of the directors.